 With so many digital distractions these days, it can be tricky to ensure that our kids get the exercise they need on a daily (or even weekly) basis.
 Working cycling into the school run is a sure-fire way of introducing regular exercise into your children’s routine and setting them up for a healthier lifestyle.
-And with schools currently closed, now’s the perfect time to prepare your child for a ride to school, ready for when they return.
+And with schools slowly starting to reopen across the UK, now’s the perfect time to prepare your child for a ride to school, ready for when they return.

 In this article we discuss the main benefits of turning the school run into a two-wheeled adventure and what you should look out for when you’re choosing a bike for your child.